mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ## License key

-In addition to the license, MUI X Pro & Premium use the notion of a "license key".
+For commercially licensed software, a license key is provided.
+This removes the watermark and console warning when valid.
-This is meant as reminder for developers to know they are not legally licensed.
+This license key is meant as a reminder for developers and their team to know when they forgot to license the software or renew the license.

 ### Installation

 Once you purchase a license, you'll receive a license key by email.
-This key should be provided to the package to remove the watermark and console warnings.
+This key should be installed to remove the watermark and console warnings.

 ```jsx